WildCodeSchool/2209-BTZ-exercice-api-prisma-ts/README.md

 Server is running on port 5000 🚀
 ```

+In your favorite http client you can launch a GET request on http://localhost:5000 an you should see a "Hello world" message in the response.

-# Prisma init
+# Prisma Schema

 **Be sure your database is running on docker before going further !**

+In order to have the synthax highlight in VSCode please install the Prisma extension.

 Now we have to build our database !
 Don't be afraid of this step !

-Before prisma, we used to build our databases with SQL queries... beurk !!
+Before Prisma, we used to build our databases with SQL queries... beurk !!
 Now it is way more simple !
 Take a look at it !
 I don't give you the entire Schema for this application, just a sample, the rest is up to you !